DanialArab/2_Image_Segmentation_using_U-net_Architecture/README.md

-# 2_Image_Segmentation_using_U-net_Architecture
+# 2_Multi_Class_Semantic_Segmentation_using_U-net_Architecture

-Ronneberger et al., 2015 presented U-net architecture (Fig. 1) to segment biomedical images [1].However, other than this specific application, U-net architecture has been found to be very useful for much broader computer vision application for semantic segmentation [2].
+Ronneberger et al., 2015 presented U-net architecture (Fig. 1) to segment biomedical images [1].
+However, other than this specific application, U-net architecture has been found to be very useful for much broader computer vision application for semantic segmentation [2].
 Input (original image) to the U-net is h * w * 3 (RGB image) and its output would be a segmented image with the same size as the original image but with the number of classes specified as the number of channels (h * w * nC) [2].

 ![Fig  1](https://user-images.githubusercontent.com/54812742/136703882-1a15430c-16a8-4e59-a0dc-2f52d5e19033.PNG)